Self Harm and Suicide Prevention

 Magnitude of the Problem

-• 17.7% of students, grade 9-12, reported that they had seriously considered suicide in the previous 12 months.
+• 40% of students, grade 9-12, reported experiencing persistent feelings of sadness or hopelessness in the previous 12 months.

-• 8.6% of students reported making at least one suicide attempt in the previous 12 months.
+• 20% of students reported that they had seriously considered attempting suicide in the previous 12 months.

 Prevention

-Strategies for preventing youth suicides may include:
+Strategies for preventing youth suicides may include3:

-• primary prevention of conditions such as depression, impulsive behavior, and drug or alcohol abuse.
+• Primary prevention of conditions such as depression, impulsive behavior, and drug or alcohol abuse

-Centers for Disease Control and Prevention, National Center for Injury Prevention and Control.
-Web-based Injury Statistics Query and Reporting System (WISQARS) [online], Fatal Injury Reports, 2010-2015.
+1. Centers for Disease Control and Prevention.
+Web-based Injury Statistics Query and Reporting System (WISQARS) Fatal Injury Reports,2022-2024.
+Accessed March 24, 2026. https://wisqars.cdc.gov/.

 CSN Webinars